 hoffmann

-"ebbe & flut" was realized as part of yoko terauchi's solo exhibition at galerie hoffmann in 1991. while site sensitive works traditionally emphasize the significance of their own location, in this case, additionally, the viewer’s location is highlighted. as the following documentation demonstrates, visitors were confronted with oppositional versions of one and the same work, depending on their position inside the gallery. this viewing room attempts to provide even another angle, 30 years later.
+"ebbe & flut" was realized as part of yoko terauchi's solo exhibition at galerie hoffmann in 1991. while site specific works traditionally emphasize the significance of their own location, in this case, additionally, the viewer’s location is highlighted. as the following documentation demonstrates, visitors were confronted with oppositional versions of one and the same work, depending on their position. facing the large one sheet of paper from the outside, as well as entering between the torn (thickness) of the paper where there is no necessity for identifying front/back of the paper.

 i am not interested in forcing a material into any symbolic shapes. i only lead the material towards a new condition in which the opposite natur—'front & back', 'inside & outside'—become the same thing